Bertolotti's syndrome: Pathophysiology

 Bertolotti's syndrome is characterized by sacralization of the lowest lumbar vertebral body and lumbarization of the uppermost sacral segment.
 It involves a total or partial unilateral or bilateral fusion of the transverse process of the lowest lumbar vertebra to the sacrum, leading to the formation of a transitional 5th lumbar vertebra.
 Of importance is that this syndrome will result in a pain generating 4th lumbar disc resulting in a "sciatic" type of a pain correlating to the 5th lumbar nerve root.
 Usually the transitional vertebra will have a "spatulated" transverse process on one side resulting in articulation or partial articulation with the sacrum or at time the ilium and in some cases with both.
 This results in limited / altered motion at the lumbo-sacral articulation.
 This loss of motion will then be compensated for at segments superior to the transitional vertebra resulting in accelerated degeneration and strain through the L4 disc level which can become symptomatic and inflame the adjacent L5 nerve root resulting in "sciatic" or radicular pain patterns.
 Scoliosis is frequently found to be associated.

+Classification

+Bertolotti's Syndrome is classified via the Jenkins Classification.
+The Jenkins classification is separated into 4 categories: Type 1, 2, 3, and 4 with subclassifications of: L (left) or R (right) prominence, A (unilateral), B (bilateral), or C (Type 2 with Type 1 and contralateral 2 anatomy or Type 4 with a gap > 10 mm and contralateral Type 3 anatomy), + L (left) or R (right) iliac contact.

+Type 1: A dysplastic transverse process that shows a gap of less than 10mm, but greater than 2mm across the lumbosacral junction.

+Type 2: Pseudo-articulation between adjacent transverse processes with a gap of less than 2 mm.

+Type 3: Complete fusion lateral to the facet at the ala, without spontaneous fusion of the disk or facet joints, of the lumbosacral junction.

+Type 4: Presence of unilaterally fused side with varying pseudoarticulation on the contralateral side (Type 4A, 4B, or 4C).